tevio/rokaki/docs/index.md

 - Supports simple and nested filters
 - LIKE-based matching with prefix/suffix/circumfix modes (circumfix also accepts synonyms: parafix, confix, ambifix)
 - Array-of-terms matching (adapter-aware)
+- Auto-detects the database backend; specify db only when your app uses multiple adapters or you need an override

 Get started below or jump to:
 - [Usage](./usage)